-Charges against parolees in 6 homicides spurs state review
+Charges against parolees in 6 murders spurs review by state

 HARRISBURG, Pa.
-(AP) - Pennsylvania’s top prisons official says six homicides allegedly committed by parolees over the past two months are horrendous and he’s ordering a review of the parolees’ supervision history.
+(AP) - Pennsylvania’s top prisons official says six murders allegedly committed by parolees over the past two months are horrendous and he’s ordering a review of the parolees’ supervision history.

-Corrections Secretary John Wetzel told The Associated Press on Wednesday his agency must determine if something should have been done differently.
+Corrections Secretary John Wetzel said Wednesday his agency must determine if something should have been done differently.

 Dozens of parolees are arrested every year for murder.

-Five parolees were arrested this month in the six slayings.
+At least five parolees were arrested in the six slayings this month.

 One is a convicted murderer who got out of prison in March and is now charged with killing an 8-year-old boy.
 Another is charged with fatally shooting an off-duty Pittsburgh police officer.